CartoDB/carto-workshop/02-builder-analysis/exercises/chicago.md

     - 3. 2.
 Style crimes layer
     - 3. 3.
 Connect police stations with centroids and calculate distances
     - 3. 4.
 Style police stations, centroids and lines layers
-  - 4. Add an histogram widget for filtering by distance
+  - 4. Add a histogram widget for filtering by distance
     - 4. 1.
 Add a widget for filtering by store id
 - 5. Extension